 Finally, your miles can also go to Miles of Hope.
 This program helps support organizations that dedicate their resources to helping troubled populations with food, shelter, health, education and employment.

-The Citi AAdvantage Platinum Select carries a $95 annual fee, waived the first year.
-You’ll have a variable 16.24% to 24.24% APR, depending on creditworthiness.
+The Citi AAdvantage Platinum Select carries an annual fee of $95, waived for first 12 months*, waived the first year.
+You’ll have a 17.49% - 25.49%* (Variable) APR, depending on creditworthiness.
 Cardholders get 2 AAdvantage miles for each dollar spent at American Airlines and 1 mile per dollar spent everywhere else.

 3. JetBlue Card

 The JetBlue card also allows you to donate your points to a worthy cause.
 There are a lot of different charities that you can choose from, but one of them is the Make-A-Wish Foundation.
 The JetBlue card has no annual fee; it carries a variable APR of 12.99%, 20.99% or 25.99%, depending on creditworthiness.
 Cardholders earn 3 points per $1 spent on JetBlue purchases, 2 points per $1 at restaurants and grocery stores and 1 point per $1 on all other purchases.

 JetBlue’s loyalty program isn’t the only one that supports this great cause.
 Credit card miles earned with Delta, Southwest, United and American Airlines can also go toward the charity’s annual goal.

 These are only a few of the credit cards that will allow you to donate your miles or points to a charity.
 If you have a credit card that earns hotel points or airlines miles, or even a card that earns transferable points, make sure you check your account to see about possible donation options.
 And before you donate to a charity, always make sure you do your research to make sure it aligns with your personal values.